 Skip to main content

-Veterinary Medical Imaging – Seeing Clearly for Optimal Care
+Veterinary Medical Imaging – Seeing better for optimal care

-Medical imaging plays a vital role in diagnosing and monitoring diseases in companion animals.
-Using state-of-the-art equipment and specialized expertise, imaging allows for precise evaluation of internal structures, enabling faster and more accurate treatment.
+Medical imaging plays an essential role in the diagnosis and monitoring of disease in companion animals.
+Thanks to state-of-the-art equipment and specialized expertise, it enables accurate assessment of internal structures, facilitating rapid and appropriate patient care.

-Each exam is performed to the highest standards of excellence in collaboration between our board-certified imaging specialists and highly trained veterinary technicians to ensure diagnostic accuracy:
+Each examination is carried out to the highest standards of excellence in collaboration between our veterinary imaging specialists and our highly trained technicians to ensure an accurate diagnosis:

-Our imaging specialists work closely with surgeons, neurologists, oncologists, and internists to ensure a comprehensive and collaborative approach to patient care.
-This multidisciplinary method leads to faster, more accurate diagnoses and better therapeutic outcomes.
+Our veterinary imaging specialists work closely with surgeons, neurologists, oncologists and internists to optimize patient care.
+This multidisciplinary approach enables rapid and accurate diagnoses, improving therapeutic outcomes.

 The experts